alessandrasomma28/madsf/README.md

 Additionally, `main.py` generates the *SUMO* configuration file `sumo_config.sumocfg`, which contains the simulation parameters and the input files to be used.

 The simulation is then run with a real-time interaction between *SUMO* and the multi-agent model.
-The *SUMO* logic handles the traffic and the routing of all the vehicles, while the multi-agent model handles the ride-hailing service.
+The *SUMO* logic handles the traffic and the routing of all the vehicles, while the multi-agent model handles the ride-hailing services.
 The two components interact with each other through [*TraCI*](https://sumo.dlr.de/docs/TraCI.html).

 ![](doc/General_architecture.png)